tools400/log4rpg/README.md

 With Log4rpg it is possible to enable and disable logging just by modifying a configuration file.
 There is no need for changing code and compiling the program.

+## Usage

+Using Log4rpg is very close to using Log4j.
+Additional information is available on the [Using Log4rpg](USAGE.md) page.

 ## Installation

 Installing Log4rpg is a bit uncomfortable, because I could not yet migrate all my projects from Sourceforge to GitHub.
 Basically there are two options: